dmarshNAIT/dmarshNAIT.github.io/calendar.markdown

 * your name
 * your class section (e.g. A04)
 * what you'd like to discuss in our office hour (e.g. specific concepts, an assessment, feedback you received, etc)
+* whether you'd like to meet in-person, online, or have no preference

 #### Fall 2023 Schedule ####